mscdw/Duke-Backend/System Diagram.md

 ### System Architecture & IT Integration FAQ

-This document outlines the deployment and integration of our software within your AWS environment.
+This section outlines the deployment and integration of our software within your AWS environment.
 Our model is to provide you with the **source code** for our platform (Collector, Hub, Threat Intel Engine), which is then deployed and run **entirely within your own AWS account**.
 You maintain full control over the infrastructure, data, and security.
 Our role is to partner with your teams to ensure a successful integration.

 ---